aolkin/pylights/sphinx/etcfiles.rst

 .. autoclass:: PChannel

+   When constructing a new :class:`PChannel`, the only required argument is the channel (`dimmer`) where this :class:`PChannel` will be placed.
+This must be specified when the object is created, as it cannot be changed after instantiation.

+   .. attribute:: dimmer

+      This attribute provides read-only access to the channel this :class:`PChannel` resides at.

+   The type of a channel and other attributes do not need to be specified when the :class:`PChannel` is created and they can be changed later.
+Additionally, most provide multiple ways of accessing/setting their values.

+   While the channel type does not need to be specified at :class:`PChannel` creation time, it is reccomended.
+This can be done by either specifying the :attr:`atype` parameter or the :attr:`type` parameter.
+After creation, the type can be changed via those attributes in the same way:

+   .. attribute:: type

+      This must be a string from :data:`_attribute_types`.
+It provides a more readable way of accessing the type of a :class:`PChannel`.

+   .. attribute:: atype

+      This should be an integer in the range 0-64.

+   These fields have only this one way of setting them:

+   .. attribute:: home

+      This should be an integer in the range 0-255.

+   .. attribute:: dispformat

+      This should be an integer that maps to one of the values in :data:`_display_types`.

+   ..
+Note:: The ETC console I work with does not use these fields, but they exist in ETC's
+	     Personality Editor, so they are supported here.

+   The channel attributes are stored as one byte in ETC's format, so they provide a way to access that representation.
+They can also be accessed as invididual attributes.

+   .. attribute:: attrs

+      An integer representation of the channel attributes byte.
+If this is provided at creation time, it overrides any attributes that may have been set individually.

+   .. method:: niceattrs

+      Provides a nice human-readable string representation of the :class:`PChannel`'s channel attributes, mainly for use in display.

+   Channel attributes can also be accessed and set individually, in which case they should only be set to boolean values.
+If unspecified, they default to `False`.

+   .. attribute:: independent

+      Controls whether the channel is affected by the :term:`Grandmaster`.

+   .. attribute:: LTP

+      If set, the channel will not reset to zero (or its :attr:`home`?) automatically.

+   .. attribute:: flipped

+      If set, the channel output will be the opposite of the value you set.

+   .. attribute:: sixteenbit

+      Uses two channels to represent a larger value, giving finer-grained control.

+      ..
+Warning:: I don't fully understand how this is represented, so while it should read fine, attempts to set it may cause unexpected results.

+      Neither :class:`Personality` nor :class:`PChannel` will automatically manage 16 Bit channels for you, so if you wish to add one you must do so yourself.
+A 16 Bit channel is internally represented (by ETC) as two channels.
+It is unknown how much the settings of the second channel matter, but if you wish to use a 16 Bit channel, you must create it manually.
+It is reccomended to use the same settings as the first channel, except without the 16 Bit attribute set, and with the dimmer set one up, of course.

 The :mod:`etcfiles.personality` module provides two module level constants to assist in generating nicer representations of the data stored in a personality.
 They are mainly used